Race to Dubai: Justin Rose, Tommy Fleetwood and Sergio Garcia in three-way fight

 "The more of these young guys coming through, the better they seem to be."

-And if Fleetwood were to close out the Race this week, Fitzpatrick admits it would provide another spur of motivation.
+And if Fleetwood was to close out the Race this week, Fitzpatrick admits it would provide another spur of motivation.

 "Definitely," he said.
 "I've played with Tommy a couple of times now and seen his game and he's obviously been playing fantastically this year.